OpenMDAO/OpenMDAO-Framework/docs/dev-guide/intro.rst

 downloading Python distributions, require network access.
 If you're using Linux or Mac OS X and are behind an http proxy, you may have to set the ``http_proxy`` environment variable on your system for Bazaar and :term:`virtualenv` to function properly.
-If you're using Windows 7, please see the process :ref:`for configuring proxy settings <proxy-settings>` in the appendix.
+If you're using Windows 7, please follow this `link <http://answers.oreilly.com/topic/675-how-to-configure-proxy-settings-in-windows-7/>`_ for information on configuring proxy settings.

 *Bazaar User Setup*
 +++++++++++++++++++